 The reality is that I’m like every other mom, always trying to find new healthy homemade things to pack for school lunches and snacks!
-And it’s no small feat my friends (check out this post on 50 different ideas for making healthy school lunches).
+And it’s no small feat my friends (check out this post tips for healthy school lunches).

 How to Incorporate Veggies into Baking